wellenvogel/avnav-history-plugin/Readme.md

 ___________

 The java script part consists of [historychart.js](historychart.js) that is both used by the user app and the widget.
-It contains a function ChartHandler that you can instantiate to create charts.
+It contains a function HistoryChart that you can instantiate to create charts.
 The user app GUI is located in [index.js](index.js).
 The widget implementation is located in [plugin.js](plugin.js).
 It uses some trick do deal with the way AvNav is creating it's HTML (DOM).
 Therefore in has a renderCanvas function that is simply used as it is called when the DOM is ready